clover/remote-pay-ios-go/README.md

 ### OAuth Flow
 To integrate with Clover Go devices, you will need to initialize the `CloverGoDeviceConfiguration` object with the right initialization values.
 This includes the **access token** that you retrieve by going through the OAuth flow.
 Below is a guide through the OAuth flow.

+The access token is generated for a specific merchant employee in order to provide user context for a given payment transaction.

 1. Go to your **App**’s **Settings** on the [Sandbox Dev Dashboard](https://sandbox.dev.clover.com/developers/).
 Make sure to save your **App ID** and **App Secret** somewhere; you’ll need them for later.
 ![oauth1](/images/oauth1.png)